 Copyright law can be tricky.
 There is a grand idea of finding a balance between the rights of creators and the rights of the public thanks to it.
 Sounds ideal but the reality is not always that easy and colourful.
-Find the answer to the most common copyright doubts.
+Find the answer to the most common copyright doubts in terms of image protection and usage.

 Are the copyright rules the same all around the world?